Pert Kelton: Hotel owner

-Pert Kelton was part owner of the Warner-Kelton Hotel, built in the late 1920s, at 6326 Lexington Avenue in Los Angeles, Pert and her parents resided in the hotel during the late 1920s until at least 1930.
+Pert Kelton was part owner of the Warner-Kelton Hotel, built in the late 1920s, at 6326 Lexington Avenue in Los Angeles.
+Kelton and her parents resided in the hotel during the late 1920s until at least 1930.
 (A February 20, 1928, article in the Standard-Examiner (Ogden, Utah) incorrectly identifies the hotel as the Walton-Kelton Hotel.)
 The hotel catered to actors, poets, and musicians, such as Cary Grant, Orry Kelly, Rodgers and Hart, Monroe Salisbury, Sadakichi Hartmann, and later, Elizabeth Short.
 The building had a small outdoor theater, in a garden to the south, with a wishing well that may have inspired the song "There's a Small Hotel" from the musical On Your Toes (1936).
 It also housed a speakeasy in the basement.
 A sign above the hotel entrance reads "Joyously Enter Here".
-It later was the home of the California Television Society.
+It was later the home of the California Television Society.

 Personal life and death

 When away from rehearsing and performing, Kelton enjoyed art as a pastime and became a "passionate" painter.
-Pert was married to actor-director Ralph S. Bell with whom she had two sons, Brian and Stephen.
-The couple remained together until her death.
+She was married to actor-director Ralph S. Bell, with whom she had two sons, Brian and Stephen.

-A resident of Washington Township, Bergen County, New Jersey, Kelton died of a heart attack on October 30, 1968, at age 61 while swimming at the YMCA in Ridgewood, New Jersey.
-Her body was cremated, and her ashes were given to family members.
+A resident of Washington Township, Bergen County, New Jersey, Kelton died of a heart attack on October 30, 1968, at age 61 while swimming at the YMHA in Ridgewood, New Jersey.